 What relevant initiatives are in place by business, civil society or academia and which of these could be supported by governmental policies?

+70bis.
+The annex to this guidance document provides good practices and examples of elements for waste prevention and minimization strategies that might be considered when developing a strategy.

 Methods for improving policy integration and coherence through waste prevention and minimization strategies include: